Challenges in Scaling Agile

 Conventional methods to work and project management begin with a set scope and anticipate the time and resources (people) required to achieve that goal.
 This concept holds that businesses may decrease risk and boost success by identifying criteria ahead of time.

 In contrast, the Lean-Agile methodology flips that paradigm.
-Resources and time become more set when iteration windows and teams of people are created, but scope becomes more fluid as a result of ongoing development and adaptation.
+Resources and time become more set when iteration windows and teams of people are created, but the scope becomes more fluid as a result of ongoing development and adaptation.
 Teams experiment and get feedback rapidly, adjusting the scope accordingly, allowing corporations to react swiftly.

 When scaling Agile, organizations might change their approach to work management by: